 If you are planning to fly to your destination, then Fly smart!
-Read our Fly Smart guide, watch our helpful videos for air travellers or review our Air travel section for tips on booking your flight and breezing through airport security.
-Read our Passenger tips to help you plan and enjoy your flight.
+Read our Fly Smart guide and review our Air travel section for tips on booking your flight and breezing through airport security.
 If you are not sure what you can pack in your luggage, use our quick searchable guide to find out what you can carry in your carry-on or checked baggage.

-Before you leave home or while you are travelling to the airport, save time by checking the security screening wait time.
+Before you leave home or while you are travelling to the airport, save time by checking the Airport security screening wait times.
 Enjoy your flight!

 Travelling by train